SatIR: Scalable High-Recall Constraint-Satisfaction-Based Information Retrieval for Clinical Trials Matching: Evaluation Methodology

 We compare \name{} against TrialGPT~\citep{jin2024matching}, a clinician-keyword baseline derived from the TrialGPT benchmark, and several TrialGPT-style hybrid baselines that replace its dense retriever with PubMedBERT~\citep{gu2021domain}, SapBERT-PubMedBERT~\citep{deka2022improved}, BMRetriever~\citep{xu2024bmretriever}, or BGE-large-en-v1.5~\citep{xiao2024c}.
 We evaluate all LLM-based baselines with both GPT-4.1~\citep{openai_gpt41_2025} and GPT-5~\citep{singh2025openai}

-\textbf{Dataset.} We evaluate on the SIGIR 2016 patient--trial test collection~\citep{koopman2016test}, which contains 59 synthetic patient vignettes and 3,621 real clinical trials from a ClinicalTrials.gov snapshot~\citep{clinicaltrialsgov}.
+\textbf{Datasets.} Our primary evaluation uses the SIGIR 2016 patient--trial test collection~\citep{koopman2016test}, which contains 59 synthetic patient vignettes and 3,621 real clinical trials from a ClinicalTrials.gov snapshot~\citep{clinicaltrialsgov}.
 The benchmark provides pooled trial-level judgments: for each patient, candidate trials from multiple systems and query variants were merged into a pool, and only a budget-limited subset was manually judged.

-These labels are insufficient for our setting.
+These original labels are insufficient for our main evaluation.
 Many patient--trial pairs are unjudged, so they cannot be treated as negatives.
 In addition, the benchmark does not define relevance with respect to an explicit clinical retrieval objective, and the judgments are not fully internally consistent.
-For completeness, we report results against the original labels in Appendix~\ref{app:dataset_faithful_results}.
+For completeness, we report results against the original SIGIR labels in Appendix~\ref{app:dataset_faithful_results}.
 We therefore evaluate on the same patients and trial corpus under a new protocol: a retrieved trial must be both relevant under an explicit retrieval objective and eligible for the patient.

+To test generalization beyond SIGIR 2016, we also evaluate on a benchmark derived from the TREC 2022 Clinical Trials Track~\citep{roberts2022overview}.
+TREC 2022 contains 50 independently written synthetic patient topics and 26,581 ClinicalTrials.gov trial descriptions.
+Unlike SIGIR 2016, it provides eligibility-aware human qrels: qrel=0 denotes not relevant, qrel=1 denotes relevant but excluded by eligibility criteria, and qrel=2 denotes both relevant and eligible.

+However, the TREC qrels still do not fully match our setting: TREC relevance is not defined with respect to our explicit retrieval objectives: treating the patient's chief complaint, treating any patient condition, or being broadly relevant to any patient condition.
+We therefore use TREC 2022 as an external generalization benchmark and report both recall against eligibility-aware qrels and recall under our objective-specific pooled judging protocol.

+We construct \textsc{TREC-2022-RetrievalSubset}, a padded subset containing all 50 patient topics and 2,658 trials: all 670 trials with non-zero TREC qrels plus 1,988 randomly sampled distractors.
+This avoids the sparsity of a purely random subset while preserving thousands of mostly irrelevant candidates per patient.
+Because the subset is enriched with judged relevant or eligible trials, absolute recall should be interpreted within this padded-subset setting rather than as full-corpus TREC recall.
+Since all methods use the same patient topics and trial corpus, the comparison still tests whether \name{}'s gains persist across a different benchmark with official eligibility-aware human judgments.

 \textbf{Retrieval Objectives.} We consider three objectives: (1) trials that treat the patient's chief complaint (\modeccr), (2) trials that treat any condition of the patient (\modeall), and (3) trials relevant to any condition of the patient (\modeallexplore).
 For specifics, see Appendix \ref{app:retrieval_objectives}.
 In \name{}, these objectives are implemented as different filters over the stored constraints.
 TrialGPT does not natively support objective-specific retrieval.
 For comparison, for each setting we evaluate both objective-aware and objective-agnostic keyword generation under both GPT-4.1 and GPT-5, and report the best result across the four variants.